KarimGeiger/tesmart-api/README.md

-# PHP API Wrapper for tesmart KVM Switches
+# PHP API Wrapper for TESmart KVM Switches

-**Note:** This is **not** an official library, nor is it related to tesmart in any way.
+**Note:** This is **not** an official library, nor is it related to TESmart in any way.

-This library implements the HDMI Switch (KVM) communication protocol by tesmart and provides a simple PHP wrapper to control the switch.
+This library implements the HDMI Switch (KVM) communication protocol by TESmart and provides a simple PHP wrapper to control the switch.

 ## Tested with

-This library has only been tested with the 16x1 tesmart KVM switch.
+This library has only been tested with the 16x1 TESmart KVM switch.

 ## Current features